loelschlaeger/fHMM/README.md

 - `show_symbols = TRUE` prints all saved symbols.

 Additionally, data can be simulated.

+### Simulation parameters
+For simulated data, the model parameters are randomly drawn.
+Expected values and standard deviations are drawn from a fixed range: -1 to 1 for expected values of a t-distribution, 0 to 1 for expected values of a gamma-distribution and 0 to 1 for standard deviations.
+Setting `scale_par(x,y)` in `controls` scales these values by `x` and `y` on the coarse scale and on the fine scale, respectively.

 ### Events
 Events can be highlighted in the visualization of a decoded, empirical time series by passing a named list with elements `dates` (a vector of dates) and `names` (a vector of names for the events) to `hhmmf`.